 - Recurring transactions – Merchants offering a subscription must apply SCA to the first transaction but can take advantage of this exemption as long as the payment amount and recipient are the same.
 If the subscription is a varying payment amount, SCA could be required unless another exemption can be applied.

-Given consumers’ desire for an easy, seamless buying process, it is understandable that many merchants are concerned this added authentication step will cause too great a disruption to the buying process, leading to an increase of cart abandonment.
-We anticipate that the reduction of fraud will actually increase consumer confidence for shopping online, so will benefit the growth of ecommerce in the long-term.
-Further, Digital River is actively working with our partners to identify transactions that either fall outside the scope of the Directive or are exempt from the Directive so we can help lessen the impact to your business.
+Given consumers’ desire for an easy, seamless buying process, many merchants are concerned this added authentication step will cause a disruption to the buying process, leading to an increase of cart abandonment.
+However, we anticipate that the reduction of fraud will actually increase consumer confidence for shopping online, so will benefit the growth of ecommerce in the long-term.
+Further, Digital River is actively working with our partners to identify transactions that either fall outside the scope of the directive or are exempt from the directive so we can help lessen the impact to your business.

 That being said, brands should create the least disruptive buying process, while maintaining PSD2 compliance.
 Some tips to strike this balance include: